armv7/8 support (Debian/Ubuntu)

 https://github.com/theforeman/foreman-infra/pull/190 should then adapt the deb_corepackage Jenkins job to build core packages on non-x86 platforms (due to different pbuilder configs).
 Once that's in, we can add the ARM platforms to the matrix job and see how well it works.
 The same change will be needed for the deb_dependency job.

-#6 Updated by Dominic Cleal almost 4 years ago
+#6 Updated by Dominic Cleal about 4 years ago

 The ARM builders can now access freight, and freight is reconfigured to build armhf and arm64 archives.